 All placements are attached to a course work unit which has other assessable components.
-The second Professional Experience placement is associated with the unit:
+The first Professional Experience placement is associated with the unit:

-Primary Professional Experience 1: Planning for Teaching
+Secondary Professional Experience 1: Planning

-The first professional experience for Bachelor of Education (Primary) pre-service teachers involves a two-week full-time block period - usually in the second year of the course.
-This is an annual placement as pre-service teachers will return to the same school and classroom for the second professional experience placement.
-Pre-service teachers are encouraged to continue to visit and volunteer between these placements to become a part of the school community.
+The first Professional Experience for Bachelor of Education (Secondary Education) preservice teachers involves a two-week full-time block period in Semester One - usually in the second year of the course.
+This is an annual placement as pre-service teachers will return to the same school in Semester 2 for the second Professional Experience placement.
+Preservice teachers are encouraged to continue to visit and volunteer between these placements to become a part of the school community.

-During the first professional experience placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
+During the first Professional Experience placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
 Pre-service teachers are to become aware, through discussion and observation, of the varied nature of the teacher's role.
-Emphasis is on supporting pre-service teachers to relate successfully to children in small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
-During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to a group, then progress to teaching the whole class.
+Emphasis is on supporting pre-service teachers to relate successfully to young people in small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
+During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class ideally in their major teaching area.